SergeyBadrak/analytics-form-submit/README.md

-# CF7 form submit event to Google Analytics
+# CF7 to Google Analytics
 Send event to Google Analytics from Wordpress CF7